ddigiorg/Udacity-Machine_Learning/P1-Predicting_Boston_Housing_Prices/README.md

-#Udacity - Machine Learning
+#P1: Predicting Boston Housing Prices

-This repository contains code projects from Udacity Machine Learning Nanodegree.
+This repository contains code and report for Project 1 of Udacity Machine Learning Engineer Nanodegree.